 In the 19th century, Kotyora had 2 main municipalities.
 Ipapantis and Agios Georgios.
 After 1870, a 3rd municipality was formed called Agios Nikolaos (Pilpil Dere or Poxlou Dere).
 West of the city existed 6 regions named: Osakaras, Persempe, Poulaman, Ouloumpei, Kiolki and Epasas.
 The Greek villages of Kotyora were: Tepe Kioi, Kagia Pasi, Nteli Kagia, Arpa Kioi, Tourna Soui, Vona, Fernek, Jason, Kiolkioi, Ai Anton, Esenli, Olouklou, Haitar, Alantzouk, Tioutoukli, Inere, Mese Tsixour, Karatas, Ola Alan, Kousova, Artoux and many others.
 For a full list click here.

 The Psomiadeios School built by Kostantinos Psomiadis

 In the municipality of Ipapantis the Psomiadeios School exists.
 In the municipality of Agios Nikolaos was the School of Karipideios founded by Hatzi Haralambos Karipidis.
 There was also a Greek school in the municipality of Agios Georgios.

 The Church of Ipapantis

 The Greeks of Ordu lived in 2 parishes.
-One parish consisted of Greeks who had lived there for many years, and the second parish consisted of Greeks who had migrated from Chaldia.
+One parish consisted of Greeks who had lived there for many years while the other parish comprised of Greeks who had migrated from the region of Chaldia.

-The city of Poulantzaki was formed from the miners who migrated from Chaldia, and consisted of 350 houses all of which were Greek. Ιn Poulantzaki there also existed the church of St George, a correspondence school and a Greek school.
+The city of Poulantzaki was formed from the miners who migrated from Chaldia and consisted of 350 houses all of which were Greek. Ιn Poulantzaki there was the church of St George, a correspondence school and a Greek school.